-For example (see Figure 1), within a translucent WSON, a LSC LSP may be established between interfaces I1 and I2, spanning 2 transparent segments (optical paths) where the wavelength continuity constraint applies (i.e. the same unique wavelength MUST be assigned to the LSP at each TE link of the segment).
-If the LSC LSP induced a Forwarding Adjacency / TE link, the switching capabilities of the TE link would be [X X] where X < LSC (PSC, TDM, ...).
+For example (see Figure 1), within a translucent WSON, a LSC LSP may be established between interfaces I1 and I2, spanning 2 transparent segments (optical paths) where the wavelength continuity constraint applies (i.e. the same unique wavelength must be assigned to the LSP at each TE link of the segment).
+If the LSC LSP induced a Forwarding Adjacency / TE link, the switching capabilities of the TE link would be $(X \ X)$ where X refers to the switching capability of I1 and I2.
+For example, X can be PSC, TDM, etc.

 This document aligns with GMPLS extensions for PCEP [PCEP-GMPLS] for generic property such as label, label-set and label assignment noting that wavelength is a type of label.
-Wavelength restrictions and constraints are also formulated in terms of labels per [GEN-ENCODE1.
+Wavelength restrictions and constraints are also formulated in terms of labels per [RFC7579].

-The optical modulation properties, which are also referred to as signal compatibility, are already considered in signaling in [RWA-Encode] and [WSON-OSPF].
+The optical modulation properties, which are also referred to as signal compatibility, are already considered in signaling in [RFC7581] and [RFC7688].
 In order to improve the signal quality and limit some optical effects several advanced modulation processing are used.
 Those modulation properties contribute not only to optical signal quality checks but also constrain the selection of sender and receiver, as they should have matching signal processing capabilities.
 This document includes signal compatibility constraints as part of RWA path computation.
 That is, the signal processing capabilities (e.g., modulation and FEC) by the means of optical interface class (OIC) must be compatible between the sender and the receiver of the optical path across all optical elements.

 This document, however, does not address optical impairments as part of RWA path computation.
-See [WSON-Imp] and [RSVP-Imp] for more information on optical impairments and GMPLS.
+See [RFC6566] for more information on optical impairments and GMPLS.